rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-07, from: RTÉ News

-Indirect negotiations on a Gaza ceasefire between Israel and Hamas have resumed in Qatar as US President Donald Trump pressed Israeli Prime Minister Benjamin Netanyahu for a deal to end the war.
+US President Donald Trump has said Israeli Prime Minister Benjamin Netanyahu will return to the White House for talks in a bid to end the "tragedy" of Israel's Gaza war.

 <br>